-They are much easier to manage because you don’t have to worry about keywords.
+In some respects they are much easier to manage because you don’t have to worry about keywords.
 Google uses your product data feed to display your ads in relevant searches.
-You still have control by manipulating attributes like title, category, and description.
+But you still have control by manipulating attributes like title, category, and description.
 Let’s take a look how Google Shopping ads can benefit your eCommerce operation.

 Benefits of Google Shopping Ads